For this post I will start off with part one, mental issues and my disability.

 So, this whole not paying me went on for a while.
 In fact, they got away with over a month of free work from me!
 Was I pissed?
 Yeah!
 But, what could I do. before one shift, I typed up a letter, explaining that I was leaving, and that this was my last shift.
 At the end of my shift, they gave me a cheque for $200.
 Yeah, as if that makes up for everything. *rolls eyes sarcastically*

-PS: My counselor said she could no longer do anything to help me.
+PS: My counsellor said she could no longer do anything to help me.
 Way to give up.
 I mean, come on!
 Seriously!?
 It's literally your job to help others find work.
 To help others get jobs.
+So you quit on me after 2 tries!?
+Find another job, lady.
+This one wasn't for you!

 As far as common occurrences, I mentioned before about people assuming that I am either stupid, lazy, or both.
 I cannot tell you how many times this has come up in the past.
 It is not so much of an issue currently, but I could see it being one, in the right situations.
 It has also been super common in my life for people to make fun of me because I don't always understand things.
 And because my disability makes me socially awkward, I have been shy pretty much my whole life.
 And being shy and socially awkward means that people often viewed me as a loner.
 Which, to some degree, I was.
 Something else that happens often is people telling me that they know what I am going through.
 Even if you also have anxiety, depression, or a learning disability, we are all a little different.
 So while you may understand some of what I have been through, or some of the things I may have to go through, you are not in my shoes.
 This is not meant to be rude, merely a reminder that we are all different.